Tack Coat

 Hot Applied Asphalts

-Non-Tracking Bond Coats:
+Non-Tracking Tack Coats:

-One of the key issues with traditional bond coat is that hot mix supply trucks, the paver itself, and other vehicles drive in the bond coat before the hot mix is placed.
-The bond coat material can be partially removed or damaged by tires or tracks and adjoining surfaces can be marked with bond coat material when driven on by construction equipment.
-In 2009 a new emulsion product entered the market that was designed to break much faster than traditional emulsions.
-The purpose was to keep the bond coat in its place bonding the pavement layers and not tracking on adjoining surfaces.
-The emulsion was specifically designed to be more resistant to construction traffic.
-Recently a number of competing products with similar design have entered the market.
-Non tracking bond coats tend to be more expensive than regular bond coat emulsions.
-The nomenclature for designation of non tracking bond coats has not been standardized but several states use "NT" or "TT" in the name.
+One of the key issues with traditional tack coats is that hot mix supply trucks, the paver itself, and other vehicles drive in the tack coat before the hot mix is placed.
+The tack coat material can be partially removed or damaged by tires or tracks and adjoining surfaces can be marked with tack coat material when driven on by construction equipment.

 Proper Dilution of Emulsions

-Many SS and CSS asphalt emulsions are diluted with addtional water to be sprayed as a bond coat (PMAE and Non-tracking emulsions are not diluted).
 The most common dilution rate is 1 to 1.
 However, an emulsion is already a mixture of 40 percent water and 60 percent asphalt.
-It can get confusing keeping these two issues straight.
 The additional water helps provide for more uniform application, but eventually the water will leave the system and the remaining asphalt will need to do the job of binding the two layers together.
-The remaining asphalt is called "residual asphalt".
-The residual asphalt is what needs to be kept in mind when calculating the application rate.
-The application rate may have to be increased to make sure the proper residual asphalt remains after curing.

 Emulsion Product ASTM Standard Minimum Residual Asphalt Binder in Emulsion %